gyancodes/thinkscript.org/README.md

 # ThinkScript

-We open source community aim to help begineers to get started into open source.
-We also provides mentorship to help individuals develop practical skills through hand-on learning experiences.
-We also conduct <b>Hackathon, Events and Workshops</b>.
+We, as open source community, want to help newcomers get started with open source.
+We also offer mentorship to individuals in order to assist them acquire practical skills through hands-on learning experiences.
+In addition, we organize Hackathons, Events, and Workshops.

 Visit: https://thikscript.org/